Council Appointed Boards and Committees

 Serving on a Council Advisory Committee is a great way to contribute to our community and help make Ponoka an even better place to live.

-To learn more about the Council Advisory Committees, click on the collapsible sections below.
+To learn more about Council Advisory Committees, click on the collapsible sections below.

 Community Enhancement Committee